 162 VEGETABLE BAG 163 VEGETABLE BAG/SEQUINS

-162 Using a vegetable bag two different ways, shows quite a difference.
-The first is cut into strips and fused together.
+162 A vegetable bag is first cut into strips and fused together, making it strong.
 The second the net was kept whole, sequins were trapped between and ironed.
+This was softer in design and floppy.
 I can’t decide which was better as I like them both.
 SUCCESSFUL

 164 ONION BAG AND SEQUINS

-The vegetable net enveloped sequin and then fused.
-The net became distorted and produced an interesting textural piece.
+The vegetable net enveloped sequins and was then fused.
+But during the process the net distorted, producing an interesting textural piece.
 SUCCESSFUL

 165 SEQUINS/PLASTIC 166 SEQUINS/ONION NET